 Internship with Paige Singer (she/her) and Megan Mueller (she/her).
 No current openings.

 Individuals who are interested in wildlife research or community science are welcome to contact Megan or Paige for internship opportunities when there is a current opening.
-Examples of potential projects that interns might work on include the Front Range Pika Project, Colorado Corridors Project, Colorado Bat Watch, Central Colorado Bighorn Sheep Survey, research on the effectiveness of trail closures in critical habitat for big game, and research on conservation opportunities for Gunnison sage-grouse.
+Examples of potential projects that interns might work on include the Colorado Pika Project, Colorado Corridors Project, Colorado Bat Watch, Central Colorado Bighorn Sheep Survey, research on the effectiveness of trail closures in critical habitat for big game, and research on conservation opportunities for Gunnison sage-grouse.
 Internship opportunities will be focused on these current Rocky Mountain Wild projects, but can be tailored to your interests.

 Within each project there are a variety of options to contribute to the project while learning skills that can include research design, data management and analysis, field work, GIS, and community science project management.
 We can also tailor the internship to match your current skill level, so we accept beginners and interns with advanced skills.